PHOTOGRAPHY DURING COVID

 Safety-wise, I will wear a mask during the entire session.
 I will capture all the key moments from a safe distance utilizing zoom lenses.
 I will verbally guide you through all the poses.
 And sanitizer will be used if anything requires a hands-on approach.

 As my Scarborough based photography studio is currently closed, I’m only offering on-location boudoir sessions.
 This can be in a hotel, Airbnb, or in the comfort of your own home.
+Once rental studios begin to open, they can be an option as well.
 The selection of your location is up to you.
 If you’d like to use a prop from my boudoir closet, do let me know before your scheduled session.
 This way I can have it properly disinfected and ready for your appointment.
 Safety-wise, I will wear a mask during the entire session.
 I will shoot from a safe distance and provide verbal guidance regarding posing throughout your photography session.
 And sanitizer will be used if anything requires a hands-on approach.

-With childcare services such as nannies, babysitters, and daycares cleared to reopen; so are my newborn sessions.
-During the quarantine, I completely reworked my portable studio to be incredibly safe for newborns.
+With childcare services such as nannies, babysitters, and daycares cleared to remain open; so are my newborn sessions.
+During the first lockdown, I completely reworked my portable studio to be incredibly safe for newborns.
 These photography sessions are in the comfort of your own backyard.
+Once the winter season hits, these sessions can be moved inside your home.
 All props, clothes, and backdrops come cleaned after each newborn session.
 There is also a 3 day buffer between each booked newborn session to limit cross-contamination and proper disinfection.